plane icon

 1. Open the RxControl app and create a new Serial Connection.
 Press Next.

-1. The RxControl GUI will open and the Status Bar at the bottom will display information about the connection status, with blinking lights confirming the connection with your receiver and data streaming from it.
+1. The RxControl GUI will open.
+The status bar at the bottom will display information about the connection status, with blinking lights confirming the connection with your receiver and data streaming from it.

 Send NMEA messages to Xbee Socket

-1. At Stream1 choose port COM2 and check your preferred NMEA messages.
-If you don’t know which ones to choose, we suggest checking GGA, GSA, GSV, RMC and VTG because they are used by most of the applications.
-Select the interval to 1 second.
-Configure Stream2 with the exact same parameters as we just did in Stream1 but selecting as port the USB port that was used in step 7 to connect to the board, either USB1 or USB2.
+1. For Stream1, choose port COM2 and check your preferred NMEA messages.
+If unsure, we suggest selecting GGA, GSA, GST, GSV, RMC and VTG, as they are used by most applications.
+Set the interval to 1 second.
+Configure Stream2 with the exact same parameters as Stream1, but select the USB port that was used in step 7 to connect to the board (either USB1 or USB2).
 Press OK.

 1. Go to the NMEA tab in the Expert Console.
 You will observe the output NMEA messages.